Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 The characters learn that a Krezkite woman named Dimira Yolensky (LG female human noncombatant) is about to give birth.
 A local midwife named Kretyana Dolvof (LG female human [[5.
 Mechanics/Bestiary/Humanoid/Commoner.md\|commoner]]) is summoned to the mother's cottage to deliver the newborn.
 In the absence of a priest, the burgomaster's wife, Anna Krezkova, is called upon to supervise the blessed event and offer prayers for the health of the mother and the child.

 Dimira gives birth to a healthy baby boy, but the baby doesn't cry.
-While the mother coddles the infant, characters who succeed on a DC 10 Wisdom (Insight) check can see that Kretyana is deeply troubled.
+While the mother coddles the infant, characters who succeed on a DC 10 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Insight\|Insight]]) check can see that Kretyana is deeply troubled.
 If the characters question the midwife, she tells them in confidence, "That child has no soul.
 Very sad."

 Kretyana was raised to believe that newborns are soulless if they don't cry, and she has come to believe, rightly, that most Barovians lack souls.